simple-login/website/content/blog/we-left-aws.md

 - We could experience first-hand the difficulties of self-hosting SimpleLogin, otherwise speaking "eat your own dog food".

 - We could set up a true redundancy mechanism with SimpleLogin deployed on 2 (or more) separate cloud providers.
-- This point is not really important but it's just so refreshing to use a simple UX/UI than the complex AWS UI.
+- This point is not really important but it's just so refreshing to use a simple UI rather than the complex AWS Console.

 We studied some popular options like DigitalOcean, OVH (OVH is very popular in France), Linode, etc and decided to give UpCloud a serious try due to several reasons: